To get your "How to Overcome Shyness: Mega guide",

 Pumping our minds full of media junk is a sure way to increase a general feeling of ‘unease’.
 When we’re trying to work on our confidence, anything that causes a bad outlook on life has to go!
 Every little thing counts, so don’t consume the daily bad news that the media uses to get clicks.

-Stand up straight, lift your chin up slightly, hands out of your pockets, and unpin elbows from your ribs. by being bigger and taking space it will create feelings of confidence.
-Do this regularly and it will get easier to make yourself feel confident.
-At least, more confident.
+Insead, stand up straight, lift your chin up slightly, hands out of your pockets, and unpin your elbows from your ribs.
+Standing tall and taking up more space will make you feel more confident.

 Amy Cuddy explains power poses in her 2012 TED Talk.
 Power poses, just like positive body language, will instantly change the way you feel.
 Use these before going into a situation where you feel shy.